frankfredj/MLB_Arbitrage/README.md

 # Parameters tuning

-The glmnet, ranger and xgboost models are tuned with the package mlrMBO.
-The chosen objective function to be maximised is the AUROC.
+The xgboost and glmnet models are tuned with the package mlrMBO, whereas a random grid is used for ranger.
+In all cases, the chosen objective function to be maximised is the AUROC.

+All hyperparameters, including the neural network, were tuned using the most recent 6063 matches as out-of-fold validation data.
+Usual cross-validation cannot be used here, as there is unreasonable autocorrelations between successive matches by the same team.
+Moreoever, we need to validate our model using testing data that temporally supercedes the training set.

+Once the tuning is done, mlrMBO is used once again to build a weighted average ensemble model using all but the most recent 2430 matches from the out-of-fold validation set.
+(I.e.: find the the set of non-negative weights maximizing the AUROC).